kokkos/kokkos.github.io/content/blog/blog-post-03.md

    * 1634 University Blvd NE, Albuquerque, NM 87131
    * https://maps.app.goo.gl/R8EWzLVuSGbgkeWx5
  * *Registration:*
+   * Registration is on a "first-come, first-served" basis
+   * Registration will close on Thursday, Nov.
+30, 2023
    * Before you register: Consider contributing a talk - see

 We are looking for contribution from Kokkos users relaying where experience in leveraging Kokkos to achieve performance portability.